Burry/certish/docs/Development.md

 ### `yarn build`

-Deploys AWS backend resources and builds the app for production.
+Builds the app for production.

 ### `yarn start`